Emergence of low-energy spin waves in superconducting electron-doped cuprates: Introduction

 \section{Introduction}

-Superconducting cuprates have been a focal point of condensed matter research for decades, due to their high critical temperatures and complex interplay of charge, spin, and lattice degrees of freedom.~\cite{bednorz_possible_1986,tranquada_evidence_1995,scalapino2012} The undoped parent compounds of these materials are antiferromagnetic Mott insulators.
-By doping the \ce{CuO2} planes with charge carriers, the antiferromagnetic phase subsides and superconductivity emerges below a critical temperature $T_c$. \cite{Kofu09} Based on extensive neutron scattering studies, it is now understood that there is a subtle connection between superconductivity and antiferromagnetism in these materials.\cite{lake_spin_1999, keimer_quantum_2015} While the electronic structures show evidence for electron-hole symmetry,~\cite{Armitage_SC_gap_anisotropy_2001,Armitage_anomolous_2001} the phase diagrams are vastly asymmetric between electron-doping (\textit{n}-type) and hole-doping (\textit{p}-type).~\cite{Damascelli_phase_diagram_2001} Investigating such similarities and differences between \textit{n}-type and \textit{p}-type cuprates seems crucial to understand the physics behind high-$T_c$ superconductivity.
+tranSuperconducting cuprates have been a focal point of condensed matter research for decades, due to their high critical temperatures and complex interplay of charge, spin, and lattice degrees of freedom.~\cite{bednorz_possible_1986,tranquada_evidence_1995,scalapino_common_2012} The undoped parent compounds of these materials are antiferromagnetic Mott insulators.
+By doping the \ce{CuO2} planes with charge carriers, the antiferromagnetic phase subsides and superconductivity emerges below a critical temperature $T_c$. \cite{Kofu09} Based on extensive neutron scattering studies, it is now understood that there is a subtle connection between superconductivity and antiferromagnetism in these materials.\cite{lake_spin_1999, keimer_quantum_2015} In particular, the vastly asymmetric phase diagram between electron-doping (\textit{n}-type) and hole-doping (\textit{p}-type) has been considered as an archetypal example of that connection; more robust antiferromagnetic order with lower T$_c$ and a narrower superconducting dome are encountered for \textit{n}-type cuprates, whereas less robust antiferromagnetic order with higher T$_c$ and a wider superconducting dome are observed for p-type cuprates.
+Therefore, investigating similarities and differences between \textit{n}-type and \textit{p}-type cuprates seems crucial to understand the physics behind high-T$_c$ superconductivity.~\cite{Armitage_SC_gap_anisotropy_2001,Armitage_anomolous_2001, Damascelli_phase_diagram_2001}